 STRATEGIC GOAL STRATEGIC OBJECTIVES To budget strategically Entrench the Long-Term Financial Plan in the planning, implementation and management of the organisation Strengthen financial Diversify revenue and ensure value for money services sustainability Ensure sustainable financial risk and asset management Diversify by sourcing grant funding to support projects, programmes and initiatives of Council Ensure transparency in financial management by ensuring that all financial records are accurate, reliable and timely STRATEGIC GOAL STRATEGIC OBJECTIVES Create an efficient, effective, economic and accountable administration.
-For some set of Provide a transparent and corruption free municipality.
+Farmerand Provide a transparent and corruption free municipality.
 Ensure good governance Accountable leadership supported by professional and skilled administration.
 Communicate effectively with the public A customer centred approach to everything.
 STRATEGIC GOAL STRATEGIC OBJECTIVES

 Develop and provide bulk infrastructure within the climate change risks.
-Maintain existing bulk infrastructure and services.
-Sustainable service delivery Develop, manage and regulate the built environment.
+Sustainable Maintain existing bulk infrastructure and services. service delivery Develop, manage and regulate the built environment.
 Source alternative sources of energy in the context of national electricity provision.
 Conserve and manage the natural environment and mitigate the impacts of climate change.
 STRATEGIC GOAL STRATEGIC OBJECTIVES Facilitate an Improve the regulatory environment for ease of doing business. enabling environment for a Promote tourism. diversified economy and Alleviate poverty through job creation in municipal driven projects and programmes. growth to alleviate poverty.
-Ensure all policies and systems in Bergrivier Municipality support poverty alleviation.
+Ensure all policies and systems in Bergrivier Municipality support poverty alleviation. allocate posterty.
 Attract investment through catalytic infrastructure.
-STRATEGIC GOAL STRATEGIC OBJECTIVES Empowering To promote healthy lifestyles through the provision of sport, recreational and other facilities and opportunities.
+STRATEGIC GOAL STRATEGIC OBJECTIVES Faces To promote healthy lifestyles through the provision of sport, recreational and other facilities and opportunities.
 Empowering people through Promote continued partnerships for youth development. innovation.
 Promote a safe environment for all who live in Bergrivier Municipal Area.
-5
+Develop a Master Plan for "Smart Cities" in Bergrivier Municipal Area.